Rushworth and Dreaper

-Rushworth and Dreaper was a firm of organ builders, and later general instrument suppliers associated with Paul McCartney based in Liverpool.
-The manufacturer was founded in 1828 by William Rushworth, operating until 2002.
+Rushworth and Dreaper was a firm of organ builders, and later general instrument suppliers associated with Paul McCartney, based in Liverpool.

+The manufacturer was founded in 1828 by William Rushworth.
+In the 1950s it absorbed Wilkinson, the Kendal organ builders.
+It operated until 2002.
 Upon its liquidation, its archives were mostly destroyed, and the Victorian clock in the works tower was removed.
-The premises are now occupied by Henry Willis & Sons.
+The premises are now occupied by Henry Willis & Sons, which was previously based in Hampshire.